 Do I Need an Asbestos Survey?

-Yes — a refurbishment and demolition survey is required.
+Yes — a refurbishment survey is a legal requirement before work starts.

 Recommended, though not always legally required for domestic sales.